jsguerra/gulp-4-es6-dev-prod/README.md

-# gulp-4-es6-dev-prod
+# Gulp-4 ES6 Dev Prod

-A Gulp 4 ES6 build with development and production scripts
+> A Gulp 4 ES6 build with development and production scripts

+Work in progress.